Lightning rod: Europe

-The church tower of many European cities, which was usually the highest structure in the city, was likely to be hit by lightning.
+The church tower of many European cities, usually the highest structure in the city, was likely to be struck by lightning.
 Peter Ahlwardts ("Reasonable and Theological Considerations about Thunder and Lightning", 1745) advised individuals seeking cover from lightning to go anywhere except in or around a church.

 There is an ongoing debate over whether a "meteorological machine", invented by Premonstratensian priest Prokop Diviš and erected in Brenditz, (now Přímětice, part of Znojmo), Moravia (now the Czech Republic) in June 1754, does count as an individual invention of the lightning rod.
-Diviš's apparatus was, according to his private theories, aimed towards preventing thunderstorms altogether by constantly depriving the air of its superfluous electricity.
+Diviš's apparatus, according to his private theories, aimed to prevent thunderstorms altogether by constantly depriving the air of its superfluous electricity.
 The apparatus was, however, mounted on a free-standing pole and probably better grounded than Franklin's lightning rods at that time, so it served the purpose of a lightning rod.
 After local protests, Diviš had to cease his weather experiments around 1760.